jschappet/personel_notebook/The Becoming of Schappet.md

 > until the old is no longer part of the new, streamlined you.

 ---
 ## I. The Quiet Kingdom of Jimmy
-...

-*A historical fiction of fire, gravity, and the founding of ReVillage*

----

-## I. The Quiet Kingdom of Jimmy

-Long ago, in a quiet kingdom on the edge of the western sea, there lived a man named **Jimmy**.
+Long ago, in a quiet kingdom on the edge of the eastern sea, there lived a man named **Jimmy**.
 He was known in his village for his calm demeanor, his gentle voice, and his knack for fixing things that others had given up on.
 But Jimmy carried a secret ache—a tremble in his chest that came not from chaos, but from the slow erosion of his own presence.

 He moved carefully through his life, a watcher from the edges.
 Love passed through his hands like water.
 Friendships surrounded him but never quite embraced him.
 He wondered, often in silence, if he had missed some secret invitation everyone else seemed to receive.